anseki/readline-sync/README.md

 numInt = readlineSync.questionInt([query[, options]])
 ```

-Display a `query` to the user if it's specified, and then accept only an input that can be interpreted as an integer, and then return the number (not string) after an Enter key was pressed.
+Display a `query` to the user if it's specified, and then accept only an input that can be interpreted as an integer, and then return the number (not string) after the Enter key was pressed.
 This parses the input as much as possible by `parseInt()`.
 For example, it interprets `'   5   '`, `'5.6'`, `'005'`, `'5files'`, `'5kb'` and `'5px'` as `5`.

 The `query` is handled the same as that of the [`question`](#basic_methods-question) method.